 Skills you’ll need to become a certified aging in place specialist

-Truly anyone can become a certified aging in place specialist without any prior qualifications.
+No prior qualifications are needed to get your certified aging in place specialist certification.
 However, Berman suggests that being a “people person” is to your benefit.
 “The initial assessment process with your client takes a couple of hours and you have to make people comfortable with you walking around in their home,” notes Berman.

 To that point, Gros-Daillon tells her clients that she wears unique glasses during home inspections in hopes to not insult the homeowner.
 “I tell seniors that I wear special glasses that don’t see dust or dirt — just potential fall risks and ways to make their home more livable for all who enter,” notes Gros-Daillon.